 If you've ever fallen down the K-drama rabbit hole, there's a whole genre of webtoons built around one irresistibly satisfying idea: a woman wakes up inside a novel or game she's already read — as the villainess who's fated to be exiled, executed, or killed off in chapter three.
 Armed with knowledge of how the story is "supposed" to end, she sets out to survive, outsmart fate, and (very often) steal the heart of the very man written to destroy her.

 Koreans call these 회귀물 (regression), 빙의물 (possession), and 환생물 (reincarnation) stories — and they are everywhere right now.
-The art is gorgeous, the heroines are clever rather than helpless, and once you start one you will lose an entire weekend.
-Here are the best ones to begin with.
+The art is gorgeous, all gowns and gilded palaces; the heroines are clever rather than helpless; and once you start one you will lose an entire weekend.
+Below are the ones I'd actually start a friend on, plus a few honest words on which to skip if you only have time for two.

 Regression = she dies and wakes up years earlier, with all her memories.
 Possession / reincarnation = she's a modern reader who wakes up inside the body of a character from a story she knows.
 Either way, she has one unfair advantage: she knows what's coming.
 Not sure where to read these in English?
 See our guide to the best webtoon platforms.